 5. Find the Top Bar page in the left-hand navigation menu of the Layout & Design tool.
 That's where you should paste this piece of code.
 It's the equivalent of a <head> tag.

-6. Make sure that you select the Column in the Top Bar and click on the + button in it.
+6. Make sure that you select the Column in the Top Bar, and then click the + button in it.
 Next, click on the first puzzle piece at the bottom of the list, which will create a Header Code element.

-7. Once created, you'll be able to simply paste the Facebook pixel code into it.
+7. Once created, you'll be able to paste the Facebook pixel code you copied into it.

 8. Click Save in the top-right corner and voilá!
 All done.